AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 himself also appoints in the Gospel, saying to those who shall stand on the left hand, 'Go you into the *aionian* fire, prepared for the devil and his angels.'
-As then the fire is said to be *aionian*, so here
-\'unquenchable,\' one and the same substance encircling them according to the Scriptures.\"
+As then the fire is said to be *aionian*, so here 'unquenchable,' one and the same substance encircling them according to the Scriptures."

 In varied and extensive learning, and as a theologian and writer, and most of all as an historian, Eusebius was far before most of those of